Obsession & Training With Skylar Diggins

 You have to emphasize fun.
 People are so tight and scared to mess up.
 Parents are trying to force things and they just need to relax.
 I think people forget to teach fun.

 The old way of thinking was to let active kids be kids and eat what they want because they will burn it off.
 What your thoughts on kids and nutrition.

 I don’t think active kids need to be on a strict diet.
 For me, I didn’t really start thinking about it until my teenage years.
 Then in college, it was about moderation with the occasional cheat meal.

 What’s your dream cheat meal?

 I’m going to have to go with pizza.
-I’m not really a fan of burger but I like fried foods: wings and some fried catfish.
+I’m not really a fan of burgers but I like fried foods: wings and some fried catfish.
 But, I’m going to go with pizza.

 We all know a lot of sports drinks are as bad for you as sodas.
-What really separeates BODYARMOR from other sports drinks?
+What really separates BODYARMOR from other sports drinks?

 The taste for one.
-It really taste great and it’s all natural with Coconut water.
+It really tastes great and it’s all-natural with Coconut water.
 It also only has 20 calories.

 FYI, the last 32 oz bottle of Gatorade I had had four times the amount of calories and the last Vitamin Water had fives times with 32 grams of sugar.
 I’m not trying to sound like a commercial or kiss up to Diggins (maybe I am and was) but if you are concerned about your weight and drinking lots of Vitamin Water or trying to be like Mike, you might end up looking like current Mike on the sidelines of Hornets games (minus the millions of dollars and torn jeans).